mattermost/mattermost-handbook/operations/research-and-development/product/product-management-team-handbook/README.md

       </td>
       <td style="text-align:left">
         <p>PMs share roadmap highlights: Focus is on features with clear release
-          timelines, and a clear benefit to customers, so Sales knows what is coming up soon they can talk to customers about.</p>
+          timelines, and a clear benefit to customers, so GTM knows what is coming up soon they can talk to customers about.</p>
-        <p>Demos, PRFAQs, and designs are shared as needed to illustrate the benefits</p>
+        <p>Demos, 1-pagers and designs are shared as needed to illustrate the benefits</p>
         <p>Open Q&amp;A</p>
       </td>
       <td style="text-align:left">Monthly meeting on 1st Monday of the month from 9:00am - 10:00am Palo